Volunteering in Costa Rica!

-In Costa Rica specifically, IVHQ has partnered with a local, Costa Rica-based volunteer organization called Maximo Nivel.
-They are based in downtown San Jose, about 30 minutes from the San Jose International Airport.
-I absolutely love everyone I met at Maximo Nivel.
-From Tarek at the front desk who heads the organization, to Andrea who coordinated our work at the coffee project, to Ninoska from their sister organization in Peru, who develops content for their website ~ everyone I encountered at Maximo was awesome.
+In Costa Rica specifically, IVHQ has partnered with a Costa Rica-based volunteer organization called Maximo Nivel.
+They’re based in downtown San Jose, about 30 minutes from San Jose International Airport.
+I absolutely loved everyone I met at Maximo Nivel.
+From Tarek at the front desk who heads the organization, to Andrea who coordinated the coffee project, to Ninoska from their sister organization in Peru ~ who develops content for their website: everyone I encountered at Maximo was awesome.

-Orientation lasted about an hour, & was led by Nina, another one of Maximo’s volunteer coordinators.
+Orientation lasted about an hour, & was led by Nina, another Maximo volunteer coordinator.
 She provided us thorough overviews of each projects, answered questions, & gave us practical information & guidance regarding travel in Costa Rica.
-Afterwards, we were free to ask questions, chat with other volunteers, or simply use their wi-fi (which is very fast)!
-Maximo’s facility is quite large & located right in downtown San Jose.
-In addition to having great wi-fi, they also have numerous computers for use, a small cafe, & new & old volunteers constantly coming & going.
+Afterwards, we were free to ask questions, chat with other volunteers, or simply use their Wi-fi (which is very fast)!
+Maximo’s facility is large & located right downtown San Jose.
+In addition to having great Wi-fi, they also have many computers for use, a small cafe, & volunteers coming & going.
 Overall, its got a great vibe & is a great place to come & work, chat, or prepare for your trip.

 Andrea told us that San Jeronimo was a 90-minute bus ride from San Isidro, a fairly large town in southern Costa Rica.
 From there, the bus would be heading up into the mountains ~ & San Jeronimo was the last stop on the bus route, close to the top of Parque Cerro Chirripo, Costa Rica’s highest mountain.

-After orientation, the four of us volunteers headed off to bus station with our Andrea ~ she would be with us for the first few days of our project.
-And this particular project, in San Jeronimo, was so new for Maximo Nivel, that even she had actually never been there before.
-I soon learned that tourism was a fairly new thing for San Jeronimo, & helped them bring in money when coffee season ended.
+After orientation, the four of us volunteers headed off to the bus station with Andrea ~ she would be with us for the first few days of our project.
+And this particular project, in San Jeronimo, was so new for Maximo Nivel, that even Andrea had never been there before!
+I soon learned that tourism was a fairly new thing for the town, & helped them to bring in money when coffee season ended.

 The drive was stunning ~ gorgeous views, mountain vistas, small towns, & a pleasant breeze coming through the windows for the duration.
 Click here for video of the journey.

 Read “Volunteering on a Costa Rican Coffee Farm” to hear Part Two of this amazing journey ~ the actual work on the coffee farm!
-And if you have any questions about volunteering or about this project specifically, please contact IVHQ, Maximo Nivel, or email me at email@example.com!
+And if you have any questions about volunteering or about this project specifically, please contact IVHQ, Maximo Nivel, or ask me in the comment section below!